NavyaG-lab/Tech-writer/primer.md

     * Run this query: `select * from stl_load_errors order by starttime desc limit 100;`
   * Filtered runs

-## Permissions / accounts needed to contribute on data infra
+## Permissions / accounts needed to contribute on data infra [UPDATE REQUIRED]
   * IAM permissions (TODO: which are needed to do common squad tasks)
   * Quay.io permissions needed, and when to do direct quay.io builds
   * Databricks access